henrikbulldog/databricks_deploy/README.md

 }
 ```
-- All your settings can be put inside a configuration.yaml file like below .
+- All your settings can be put inside a config.yaml file like below(Applicable only for shell script).
 ```
-clustername: "<Enter cluster name>"
+clustername: "<enter cluster name>"
-databricks_profile: "<enter profile>>"
+databricks_profile: "<enter profile>"
 roles: {
  instance_profile_arn: "<enter role>"
  assume_role_arn: "<enter role>"